 Check out five of the new technologies unveiled at CES that we think will make a huge impact on the world and the way we live.
 More than just a faster processor or a higher resolution monitor, this tech could have a real lasting impact.

 Sure, the electric vehicle has become one of the biggest disrupters to the transportation industry, but while this massive change is on the horizon, there is still a lot that needs to change in order to accommodate for it.
-And different places are going about it in drastically different ways.

 For those who don’t know, CES is the largest consumer electronics expo in the world, and every year, all the coolest and most cutting-edge products are out on display.
 And this year was no exception.

 With everything going on in America today, it can be hard to keep track of all the changes to public policy that’ll affect you personally.
 One change that may have flown under your radar — the federal rebate for electric vehicles (EV) is going away in 2018.
-Don't worry, you're not the only one that's outraged.

 A lot of potential electric vehicle drivers are paralyzed by the fear of their car’s battery dying mid-trip, leaving them stranded in the middle of nowhere.
 The truth is, however, that scenario simply isn’t going to happen.
-Sure, if you drive far enough without charging, your car will die.
-Same thing with a gas car.